 MHC Semester in D.C.

-MHC Semester in D.C., established in 2018, is an exciting academic and internship program for students to live, study, and intern in Washington., D.C.
-This program is available to both juniors and seniors to spend the Fall 2021 semester in the nation’s capital at top-ranked American University in its Washington Semester Program.
+MHC Semester in D.C. is an exciting academic and internship program for students to live, study, and intern in Washington., D.C.
+This program is available to both juniors and seniors to spend a semester in the nation’s capital at top-ranked American University in its Washington Semester Program.

-Sohail Hashmi, Professor of International Relations on the Alumnae Foundation and Professor of Politics, serves as the faculty director of MHC Semester in D.C.
-The program is administered through the Weissman Center for Leadership and coordinated by Janet Lansberry, director of Leadership and Public Service.
+Adam Hilton, Assistant Professor of Politics, serves as the faculty director of MHC Semester in D.C.
+The program is administered through the Weissman Center for Leadership by the Center’s Director, Amy E. Martin.

-In addition to work experience, students are enrolled in:
+In addition to work experience, you will be enrolled in:

 - Two multidisciplinary seminars (8 credits total) taught by American University faculty and Washington area experts that cover topics such as American politics, foreign policy, global economics and business, public health, international law, journalism and new media, and justice, racial disparity, and law.